-Level 1 assets as of September 30, 2021 include investments in a money market fund that holds U.S. Treasury securities.
+Level 1 assets as of both March 31, 2022 and December 31, 2021 include investments in a money market fund that holds U.S. Treasury securities.
 The Company uses inputs such as actual trade data, benchmark yields, quoted market prices from dealers or brokers, and other similar sources to determine the fair value of its investments.